-Modified Duration is the effect that a 100-basis-point (1%) change in interest rates will have on the price of an instrument (e.g., if an instrument has a modified duration of 5, a 1% change in interest rates would be expected to cause a 5% change in the instrument's price in the opposite direction); so if an asset portfolio has a modified duration of 9 and a liability portfolio has a modified duration of 10, a highly effective derivative portfolio hedging this difference would place the modified duration of the assets with derivatives at between 9.8 and 10.25 (80%-125% of the modified duration difference).
-Alternatively, if asset portfolio duration is 9 and a liability duration is 11, an entity can elect to hedge only half the difference (in which case, a duration of the assets with derivatives of between 9.8 and 10.25 would be highly effective).
+“Modified Duration” is the effect that a 100-basis-point (1%) change in interest rates will have on the price of an instrument (e.g., if an instrument has a modified duration of 5, a 1% change in interest rates would be expected to cause a 5% change in the instrument's price in the opposite direction); so if an asset portfolio has a modified duration of 9 and a liability portfolio has a modified duration of 10, a highly effective derivative portfolio hedging this difference would place the modified duration of the assets with derivatives at between 9.8 and 10.25 (80%-125% of the modified duration difference).
+Alternatively, if asset portfolio duration is 9 and a liability duration is 11, an entity can elect to hedge only half the difference (between 9 and 11, i.e., 10).
+In which case, a duration of the assets with derivatives of between 9.8 and 10.25 would be highly effective.

-Macaulay Duration is the weighted average time until cash flows are received and is measured in years; so if an asset portfolio has a Macaulay duration of 9 years and a liability portfolio has a Macauley Duration of 10 years, a highly effective derivative portfolio hedging this difference would place the Macauley Duration of the assets with derivatives at between 9.8 years and 10.25 years (80%-125% of the Macauley duration difference).
+“Macaulay Duration” is the weighted average time until cash flows are received and is measured in years; so if an asset portfolio has a Macaulay duration of 9 years and a liability portfolio has a Macauley Duration of 10 years, a highly effective derivative portfolio hedging this difference would place the Macauley Duration of the assets with derivatives at between 9.8 years and 10.25 years (80%-125% of the Macauley duration difference).

-DV01 measures the dollar change in an instrument's price for a one basis point (0.01%) change in rates; so if an asset portfolio has a DV01 of $9M and a liability portfolio has a DV01 of $10M, a highly effective derivative portfolio hedging this difference would place the DV01 of the assets with derivatives at between $9.8M and $10.25M (80%-125% of the DV01 difference).
+“Dollar Value One (DV01)” measures the dollar change in an instrument's price for a one basis point (0.01%) change in rates; so if an asset portfolio has a DV01 of $9M and a liability portfolio has a DV01 of $10M, a highly effective derivative portfolio hedging this difference would place the DV01 of the assets with derivatives at between $9.8M and $10.25M (80%-125% of the DV01 difference).

 Measurement/Recognition of Gains and Losses of Derivative Instruments

-All designated highly effective hedging instruments (all derivatives, including those reflected in portfolios) shall be reported in the financial statements at amortized cost.
+All designated highly effective hedging instruments shall be reported in the financial statements at amortized cost.
+This includes the derivatives, including those reflected in portfolios, deemed to be highly effective in accordance with paragraph 11.
+If the reporting entity has excluded specific derivative components from the assessment of hedge effectiveness pursuant to paragraph 4, the excluded derivative components shall be measured and reported at fair value, with changes in fair value recognized as unrealized gains or losses.

-Amortized cost treatment will discontinue in the following scenarios:
+Amortized cost treatment shall discontinue in the following scenarios with recognition as follows:

-Maturities/Terminations - Derivatives that mature or are terminated with a fair value will be recognized as deferred assets (admitted) and deferred liabilities (i.e., derivative maturity/termination fair value would initially be surplus neutral with the deferred asset/liability offset by cash received/paid at maturity/termination).
+Maturities/Terminations: Derivatives that mature or are terminated while part of a highly effective program with a fair value other than zero shall be recognized as a deferred asset (loss) or a deferred liability (gain).
+The derivative maturity/termination fair value will initially be surplus neutral with the deferred asset/liability offset by cash received/paid at maturity/termination.